 This describes the various visualizations in Diffblue Cover Reports.

 Cover Reports has many visualizations that simplify analysis of coverage data generated by the

-The treemap shows coverage for the whole project, divided into sections of the appropriate size:
+The heat map shows coverage for the whole project, divided into sections of the appropriate size and color:

 Use the toggle switches above the map to:

 - Turn the colors on/off (the rectangles will recolor).